+The EA made immediate improvements to the Flood Warning Service for Witney, based on lessons learned from the December 2020 flooding.
 After the EA issue a flood warning, they carry out a review to see whether any aspects of the flood warning process can be improved.
-As the flood warning at Witney was issued late, due to the river level rising so rapidly, they carried out this process for Witney during January 2021.
+As the flood warning at Witney was issued late, due to the river level rising so rapidly, they carried out this process during January 2021.
 They have since made two changes.

 Firstly, they have revised the threshold at which they consider issuing the flood warning, which needs to provide two hours' notice of property flooding.
-They receive an alarm when this threshold is crossed and use model outputs to forecast this in advance.
-As river levels rose much more quickly than previously seen on the Witney gauge (installed in 2008) they have lowered that initial threshold.
-However, they do need to balance out the need for timeliness with the risk of false alarms which degrade customer confidence in the flood warning service.
+As river levels rose much more quickly than previously seen on the Witney gauge (installed in 2008) they have lowered the initial threshold.
+However, they do need to manage a balance between the need for timeliness with the risk of false alarms which degrade customer confidence in the flood warning service.

-Secondly, they have reviewed the data from our upstream gauge at Worsham, both level and flow.
-Following this they now believe that a flow rate of 20m3/s (cumecs, or cubic metres per second) at Worsham relates to flood warning levels being reached at Witney.
-They have therefore added an alarm to the flow at Worsham, and their duty officers will be notified when this flow is reached.
+Secondly, they have reviewed both level and flow data from the gauge upstream at Worsham.
+This has shown that a flow rate of 20m3/s (cumecs, or cubic metres per second) at Worsham relates to flood warning levels being reached at Witney.
+An alarm has now been added to the flow at Worsham which will notify their duty officers when this flow is reached.